jaesivsm/JARR/README.md

 You can use the instance of JARR run by the maintainer on [app.jarr.info](https://app.jarr.info) or try out the api at [api.jarr.info](https://api.jarr.info).

+## Installation

+To use and host your own instance of JARR please see [installation instruction](https://github.com/jaesivsm/JARR/blob/master/INSTALL.md)

 ## License

 JARR is under the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html).